dethebera/100-days-of-web-development/README.md

 JavaScript has no limits... not literally 😅, everything has a limit, But javascript is something that needs to be experimented with, you can make games, projects best designs.

-- [15 Javascript Projects](https://www.youtube.com/watch?v=3PHXvlpOkf4)- 8.5 Hour<br>This 8.5 hour video is lengthy but it's great to gets hands on javascript with various projects covering all major topics.
+- [15 Javascript Projects](https://www.youtube.com/watch?v=3PHXvlpOkf4)- 8.5 Hour<br>This 8.5 hour video is lengthy but its great to get hands-on javascript with various projects covering all major topics.

 <br>

 ### 🗓 Schedule

 Folks the projects are important, make sure you do not miss out on/skip them.
-The schedule is stretched a little to make it easy and to implement everything beside the videos.
+The schedule is stretched a little to make it easy and to implement everything along with the videos.
 Make sure you implement everything.

 |   Day/Days |      Hours                                    |
 | -----------| -----------                                   |